 We are an independent UK-based charity operating in the Federal Democratic Republic of Nepal, focused on providing medium to long-term recovery responses following the earthquake of 25 April 2015 and its direct and indirect effects.

 NERF was initially funded entirely by the first four Trustees and a circle of family and friends.
-This has grown into a base of dedicated grass-roots supporters in the UK and beyond.
+This has grown into a base of dedicated grass-roots supporters, volunteers & staff in the UK and beyond.

 Meet the Trustees

 Geraint co-founded NERF to provide relief to the victims of the recent earthquakes.
 He is an ardent advocate for the provision of sustainable relief through accountable and transparent processes with the co-operation of regional partners that supply invaluable local insight.
 Geraint is a UK qualified lawyer who works internationally in human rights and development.
 He brings legal and policy-based knowledge and expertise to the board of NERF.

 Alba believes in the positive impact of development aid and the need for long term support to communities affected by humanitarian crises.
 She joined NERF to help the affected populations of Nepal in close co-operation with local partners & communities.
 Alba has an academic background in international studies and diplomacy and works in the development sector.
 She currently works in the development team of a think tank aiming to build coalitions for change and promote informed debate about Europe’s role in the world.